Step 4. Configure Helper Appliance Settings

 To restore guest OS files or application items, Veeam Backup & Replication deploys on the AHV cluster a helper appliance.
 The helper appliance is a VM running the Linux operating system with a minimal set of components.
 The helper appliance occupies 50 MB of storage space and requires 3072 MB RAM.

-To define the settings of the helper appliance VM, do the following:
+At the Appliance Settings step of the wizard, do the following:

-- To enable FTP access to the restored file system, select the Enable FTP server on appliance (advanced) check box.
-As a result, users will be able to access the helper appliance over FTP, browse the file system of the appliance and download necessary files on their own.
+- To enable FTP access to the helper appliance, select the Enable FTP server on appliance (advanced) check box.